 Scarlet Sage, Hummingbird Sage, Blood Sage, Texas Sage, Tropical Sage, Red Sage, Indian Fire…

-Salvia coccinea Buc’hoz ex Etl. is the correct and accepted scientific name for this species of Salvia.
+Salvia coccinea Buc’hoz ex Etl. is the accepted scientific name for this species of Salvia.
 It was described as such by Andreas Ernst Etlinger in Commentatio Botanico-Medica de Salvia in 1777.
 Mr. Etlinger gives credit to Pierre Joseph Buc’hoz for first naming and describing the species in Histoire Universelle du Règne Végetal but I don’t know the date.

 Salvia coccinea is native to several southern states in the US and parts of Mexico, Central America, and down into South America.
 It is the only Sage native to the U.S. with red flowers.
 The exact origin is unclear, but some information suggests possibly Mexico and or Brazil.

 I bought my first Salvia coccinea from an Ebay seller in 2012 while living at the mansion in Mississippi.
 In 2014 I purchased three plants from Harrison’s Greenhouse labeled “Salvia Mixed” that turned out to be Salvia coccinea.
 I planted them in the beds on the north and south side of the house where they have continued to self-sow and come up ever since.
 They weren’t flowering when I bought them so I didn’t know one was going to be a pink bi-color.
-I would have preferred just red or almost any color but pink… Well, I have a few plants that have pinkish flowers because they come in no other color.

 The one I planted in the north bed is bright red.
 The North bed gets a little morning sun and then again in the late afternoon/early evening.
 I must say, these red flowers really brighten this area up.
 You can see them from across the yard.